 In 2017, eighty-one percent of sports fans subscribed to pay-TV services, but the vast majority would cut the cord if they could access content OTT.
 Watching subscription-based OTT video services is a daily habit for 60 percent of adults in the US.

 So the question is, how can you meet the needs of these fans and build a valuable business?
 There are various monetization models that you can follow.
 Subscription-based services are extremely popular for streaming video today (for example, Netflix).
 One-time events like sports are also perfect for pay-per-view monetization.

 Essential features for sports live streaming

-Video broadcast software usually includes a variety of features for production and mixing of live video streams.
+Video broadcast software usually includes a variety of features for the production and mixing of live video streams.
 This software typically includes a variety of features, some of which are essential for sports.
 Those features include:

 Multi-bitrate streaming (MBR) is all about making your video stream available in multiple bitrates.
 This allows the viewer to select (or automatically be delivered) the best possible video quality at any given time.
 MBR can be configured via multiple streaming output settings in your video broadcast software.